 This study consists of an exploratory study using two focus groups of children between 12 and 18 years of age from a local high school.
-Both group consisted of male and female teenagers, with one group of 15-18 year olds (Years 11 and 12) and the other of 12-15 year olds (Years 8-10).
+Both groups consisted of male and female teenagers, with one group of 15-18 year olds (Years 11 and 12) and the other of 12-15 year olds (Years 8-10).
+It was appropriate to sample teenagers from this school because the school has a broad representation of the socio-demographic population of teenagers in Toowoomba and is the eighth largest school in Queensland (Harristown State High School Prospectus 2004).
 The analysis of the focus groups was conducted in relation to five themes: playing sport; watching sport; attending live sporting events; purchase of sporting merchandise; and playing sport related computer games.